-The principal legislation affecting the mining industry in the UK includes:
+The principal legislation affecting the mining industry in the UK includes the following:

-- (a) the Coal Industry Act 1994 establishing the Coal Authority and setting out the framework within which the coal industry currently operates; - (b) the Mines and Quarries Act 1954 governing the management and control of mines and quarries; - (c) the Mines Regulations 2014 establishing mine-specific health and safety regulations that are centred around major hazards within the underground mining sector, as amended post-Brexit by the Carcinogens and Mutagens (Miscellaneous Amendments) Regulations 2020, which adjust the occupational exposure limit values for certain hazardous substances that may be found in the workplace; - (d) the Health and Safety at Work etc. Act 1974 and a large body of health and safety regulations of general application across all sectors, which includes the: - (i) Explosives Regulations 2014; - (ii) Control of Substances Hazardous to Health Regulations 2002; - (iii) Dangerous Substances and Explosive Atmospheres Regulations 2002; and - (iv) Provision and Use of Work Equipment Regulations 1998; - (e) the Environmental Permitting (England and Wales) Regulations 2016 and equivalents in the devolved regions; - (f) the Town and Country Planning Act 1990.
+- (a) The Coal Industry Act 1994 establishing the Coal Authority and setting out the framework within which the coal industry currently operates. - (b) The Mines and Quarries Act 1954 governing the management and control of mines and quarries. - (c) The Mines Regulations 2014 establishing mine-specific health and safety regulations that are centred around major hazards within the underground mining sector, as amended post-Brexit by the Carcinogens and Mutagens (Miscellaneous Amendments) Regulations 2020, which adjust the occupational exposure limit values for certain hazardous substances which may be found in the workplace. - (d) The Health and Safety at Work etc. Act 1974 and a large body of health and safety regulations of general application across all sectors, which includes the: - (i) Explosives Regulations 2014; - (ii) Control of Substances Hazardous to Health Regulations 2002; - (iii) Dangerous Substances and Explosive Atmospheres Regulations 2002; and - (iv) Provision and Use of Work Equipment Regulations 1998. - (e) The Environmental Permitting (England and Wales) Regulations 2016 and equivalents in the devolved regions. - (f) The Town and Country Planning Act 1990.

-As a result of section 3 of the European Union (Withdrawal) Act 2018 (as amended by the European Union (Withdrawal Agreement) Act 2020, many of the directly applicable EU mining regulations have also continued in force after the UK's exit from the EU on 31 January 2020 as retained EU legislation that forms part of UK domestic law.
-New UK domestic laws, such as the Environment Bill, are also expected to be introduced but, partly due to the disruptions caused by the COVID-19 pandemic, the extent of UK legislative and policy changes occurring post-Brexit remains to be seen.
+As a result of section 3 of the European Union (Withdrawal) Act 2018 (as amended by the European Union (Withdrawal Agreement) Act 2020, the majority of the directly applicable EU mining regulations remain in force after the UK's exit from the EU on 31 January 2020 as retained EU legislation that forms part of UK domestic law.
+In addition, new domestic legislation, such as the Environment Act 2021, has been introduced to improve air and water quality, tackle waste, increase recycling, halt the decline of species, and improve our natural environment.